ScaDS/grad-seminar-ai-pair-programming/examples.md

 ### 💡 something practical:
 - Write me a python app with which I can read and visualize my data set.

 You could also think about helpful scripts and tasks those friendly agents could solve for you via tiny but helpful scripts once and for all.
-Think about your daily work
+Think about your daily work.

 ### 🎨 something inspiring:
 - Write me a python app that displays a working keyboard of a C major scale that also outputs notes.